snakemake/snakemake/docs/getting_started/migration.rst

   the NCBI and ENA remote providers, which are now replaced by the `entrez/efetch <https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/entrez/efetch.html>`_ and the `ena <https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/ena.html>`_ wrappers.
+  As of writing, the Snakemake storage plugin for xrootd (see `here <https://github.com/snakemake/snakemake-storage-plugin-xrootd>`_) does not yet pass the CI tests.
+Any help would be greatly appreciated.

 Command line interface